It’s not “just porn”.

 Melea: Yeah.
 Tou have to.
 I think God understands that.
 For sure.

 Anne: Melea, thank you so much for being on today’s episode.
 We appreciate your time.

 Melea: It’s my pleasure and honor.
 Thank you, Anne.

 Anne: I want to thank everyone who has rated Trauma Mama Husband Drama, my new book.
 It’s available on Amazon.
 There is a Kindle version and a paperback version.

-If you have purchased the book and you liked it, will you please go to Amazon and rate it.
+If you have purchased the book and you liked it, will you please go to Amazon and rate it?
 The more ratings it gets, the more women will be able to see it, because that’s sort of how the Amazon algorithm works.
-The more 5-star ratings it has, then the more it comes up in the search when women are searching for books like this.
-Every single rating that you put on Amazon helps isolated women find this book.

 Until next week, stay safe out there.